Edudeiko/edudeiko.github.io/_posts/2020-10-21-KNN-from-scratch.md

 ## Now we can test created KNN model on a dataset

-I decided to go with the breast cancer dataset
+I decided to use a breast cancer dataset.

 <script
 src="https://gist.github.com/Edudeiko/0da50c3878fc510661d08124755e11dd.js">